akash-network/docs/guides/install.md

 curl https://raw.githubusercontent.com/ovrclk/akash/master/godownloader.sh | sh -s -- "v$AKASH_VERSION"
 ```

-The final step is to make sure that the akash binaries are available in your shell `PATH`.[This page](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix) contains instructions for setting the PATH on Linux.
+The final step is to make sure that the akash binaries are available in your shell `PATH`.
+[This page](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix) contains instructions for setting the PATH on Linux.
 {% endtab %}

 {% tab title="Source" %}